Step 4: Full View

 Should Engineer A treat the honesty and non-deception obligation as requiring disclosure of the pending complaint because its omission creates a false impression of an unblemished professional record, or apply the allegation-adjudication distinction as a categorical override of the valence-neutral deception standard?

-Apply Allegation-Adjudication as Deception Override Board's choice Treat the allegation-adjudication distinction as a categorical rule that excludes unproven complaints from the class of omissions that can constitute misleading conduct under Section III.3.a, maintaining silence on the grounds that an unproven allegation does not achieve the status of a material fact regardless of its relevance to the current engagement.
+O1 Treat the allegation-adjudication distinction as a categorical rule that excludes unproven complaints from the class of omissions that can constitute misleading conduct under Section III.3.a, maintaining silence on the grounds that an unproven allegation does not achieve the status of a material fact regardless of its relevance to the current engagement.
+Board's choice

-Apply Valence-Neutral Standard to Complaint Omission Recognize that the valence-neutral deception standard applies to the pending complaint's omission — because a reasonable client in Client B's position would regard the existence of a domain-relevant competence challenge as material — and disclose the complaint's existence to avoid creating a false impression of an unblemished professional record.
+O2 Recognize that the valence-neutral deception standard applies to the pending complaint's omission, because a reasonable client in Client B's position would regard the existence of a domain-relevant competence challenge as material, and disclose the complaint's existence to avoid creating a false impression of an unblemished professional record.

 Rebuttals